developer-3/krumodoro/README.md

 # krumodoro

-a pomodoro timer built with reactjs and tailwindcss
+a pomodoro timer built with nextjs, reactjs and tailwindcss